BestVue3/router/README.md

 The main reasoin is that we think Vue official is far too conservative.
 Vue3 contain a great composition API which have much more benefits then option API, but in order to be compatible with Vue2, Vue3 keep the option API and also Vue-Router will do the same thing.
 This bring some limition of using composition API like _we have to use object to define component_ etc.

 In our opinion, option API is a **bad pratice** rather then a **not very good pratice**.
 So we decided to make some change for Vue3 community.
-It start with BestVue3 router, and it really just a start, we will try to do a lot things to improve the quality of Vue3 community in the future.
+It start with BestVue3 Router, and it really just a start, we will try to do a lot things to improve the quality of Vue3 community in the future.

 See also: